sebastianrakel/dotfiles/README.md

 # Igor

-This repo will be deployed with [https://github.com/noctux/igor](igor)... the awesome project of noctux
+This repo will be deployed with [igor](https://github.com/noctux/igor)... the awesome project from noctux